Muhao-Chen/muhao-chen.github.io/_pages/publication.md

 1. **Chen, M.**, Gong, C., Xia, L. and Huang, J. A data acquisition device.
 Patent No.: CN204595855U, 26 August 2015.

 ## Thesis and Dissertation
 - [Ph.D.] **Chen, M.**.
-Soft Robotics by Integrating Structure, Materials, Fluids, Control, and Signal Processing Using the Tensegrity Paradigm.
+Soft Robotics by Integrating Structure, Fluids, Control, and Signal Processing Using the Tensegrity Paradigm.
 - [M.S.] **Chen, M.**.
 Development of Noise and Vibration Signal Processing System for Ship Tests.
 - [B.S.] **Chen, M.**.
 Study on the Performance of Submarine Emergency Surfacing.